 Satisfaction with technical assistance varied across the states.
 Again, technical assistance providers seemed to struggle with different preparedness across projects.
 More defined projects had clearer needs, goals, and expectations.
 A project lead's experience also played a factor in technical assistance.

 "I don't think there's anything that we should have provided that they didn't get.
 What I do think the TA's struggled with was just the different preparedness with some of the principles they were working with.
 I think some of the project leads were at different levels of development, different levels of sophistication as it related to kind of what they had access to and what they thought through, and their level of experience.
 So, I'm sure the TAs were seeing apples to oranges.
-The projects were so varied and so different, so I don't know to what extent some of the TA's might have had trouble pulling information from the project leads were.
+The projects were so varied and so different, so I don't know to what extent some of the TA's might have had trouble pulling information from the project leads.
+I'd say our TAs had quite different experiences based upon who their project leads were.
 I think if we restricted it too much to where you had to have a management team together and have to have a little bit of funding and done a feasibility funding or something, there would have been several of them that wouldn't have made the cut.
 So, we have to be careful not to restrict it too much."